Blacksocks

-Blacksocks is a European sock subscription service and online retailer.
-For an annual subscription price, customers receive three pairs of socks three times a year.
-The socks come in a limited variety of sizes and styles, with options such as calf socks, knee socks and silk cashmere socks.
-The socks are manufactured near Milan, Italy.
+Blacksocks is a European men's clothing subscription service and online retailer founded in 1999, specializing in luxury socks, underwear and t-shirts.
+With no requirement to pay in advance, customers receive a fixed quantity of socks at regular intervals of 1–4 times annually, charged to a payment method of their choice prior to each shipment.
+The yarn for the socks is spun, finished and dyed near Milan, Italy and then sent to Barcelos, Portugal where they are all knit and packaged for shipment.
+The socks come in a limited variety of colors and styles—typically only sneaker ("no-show"), crew or knee length—that are made of cotton (either 100% organic or blended with mercerised and Pima), pure Merino wool or a 65/25/8 blend of modal, polyamide and cashmere.

-The company has also expanded into a line of underwear and t-shirts, as well as offering athletic and ski socks.
+The company has also expanded into a line of men's underwear and t-shirts, as well as offering athletic and ski socks.

 Blacksocks has 60,000 active customers, primarily in France, Germany and Switzerland, and, as of March 2009, the company maintains a growing presence in the United States.

 History

-The company was founded in 1999 by Marcel Roth and Samy Liechti as a general partnership.
-According to Liechti, he was inspired to form a sock subscription service after wearing mismatched socks to a traditional Japanese tea ceremony for business clients.
-In 2001, the company changed its name to Blacksocks SA, a corporation based out of Zurich.
+The company was founded in June 1999 by Marcel Roth and Samy Liechti as a general partnership.
+According to Liechti, he was inspired to form a sock subscription service after wearing mismatched socks to a traditional Japanese tea ceremony held for business clients.
+In 2001, the company incorporated and changed its name to Blacksocks SA, based out of Zurich.
 Roth left the company in 2005.
-By 2009, Blacksocks had delivered over one million pairs of socks to Europe.
+By 2009, Blacksocks had delivered over one million pairs of socks within Europe.
+Their original subscription plan offered three pairs of identical socks delivered every four months for an annual "sockscription" of US$89.